CHOOSING THE RIGHT PUREBRED

 a non-matting coat.

-Long silky coated pups are darling but the long hair
+Silky coated pups are darling but the long hair

 around the anus may need daily washing.
 Some breeds require daily cleaning of those